lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

 ### Logical NOT

-We don't have logical not instruction in our virtual machine, thus we'll
+We don't have a logical `not` instruction in our virtual machine, thus we'll
 compare the result to `0` which represents `False`:

 ```c